andytudhope/living-blue-book/source/knowledge_repo/index.md

 Is it because today doesn't exist?" — Roberto Juarroz

 "The Outer and the Inner, the I and the World, are to him not opposite - and mutually opposed - entities, but only different aspects of an unchanging present; his life is not dominated by secret fears; and whenever he does things, he does them because outward necessity and not a desire for inner security demands action.
 In result, he has not progressed in material achievement as rapidly as the Westerner - but he has kept his soul together." — Muhammad Asad

+"Then there is no achieving, no ladder to climb; there is only the first step and the first step is the everlasting step." — Jiddu Krishnamurti

 "So, instead of trying to pull ourselves up by our bootlaces, let's take off our shoes altogether, feel the earth beneath our feet and the sun in our hair.
 Then, when we step forward with helping hands, we will leave no trace." — Anthony Osler